Samkth123/KTH-md/Public Policy/c Civil Society Organization/Salamon & Anheier.md

     * The balance of power between state, church, and social movements over time.

 Left to do: examples of coropratist and statist regimes

+you only need to read Pages 214-219, 226-231 and 241-246 for Salamon & Anheier

+The emergence of democracy, or what we would call a vibrant “civil society” is due to:
+1. Royal absolutism held in check by strong elites (monarchs authroity is limited by wealthy landowners)
+2. The emergence of vigorous and independent urban middle class to challenge powers of traditional elites
+3. Solution to agrarian problem - agricultural reforms free majority of population from dependence on farming

+In liberal model, low social welfare spending is associated with strong nonprofit sector where opposition of landed elite / middle class never happened.

+Opposite extreme is social democratic model.
+Here welfare is given much from state, and no room is left for nonprfits.
+Here most likely working class powers have put out good efforts.
+This does not mean the nonprofits are not active, but they are instead active in other ways than in liberal.
+If in liberal its like much soup kitchens, in social democratic they are part of political and social and recrational activities.
+Ex.
+Hallen IF.

+In between the two above models are the others.
+Corporatist is basically like liberal where NGOs are strong, but they also have strong social welfare spending.
+The government keeps good contact with the NGOs to keep support from strong powerful social elites like churches and aristocracy.
+They basically work with them so more extreme demands dont come up.
+In corporatist regimes nonprofits grow with the government, but in liberal regimes nonprofit shrinks if government take on more responsibiltity.

+Fourth model is statist model.
+Here we have both low government welfare spending and low NGO activity.
+This is as government keeps centralized control and might be religious regime.

+Hypothesis:
+- storng middleclass & middleclass + landed elites not wanting challenge - liberal regime wins as they have low welfare put people take care of eachoher
+- when working class stronger than middle class its scial democratic due to scoial welfare to working class and small nonprofits ecor
+- landed elements strong and confron pressure from middle and working calss, this is corporatist as get good welfare and governemtn works with nonprofits  as its 2 v 1
+- conservative elements remain in control of state, a statist most likely happens where nothing given to citizens.

+Social origins also important.
+In liberal and sociodemo regimes nonprofits are financed by private contributions (unions normal here?).
+In corporatist the good collaboration between nonprofits and government makes state help more prevelant in nonprofits.
+In statist no money is expected for the nonprofits.
+Basically
+- if liberal/sociodemo funding is from private
+- corporatist funding is from government mostly
+- statist none, so might take fees as nonprofits

+#### Social origins theory

+Super-Short Summary:
+* Social Origins Theory: Nonprofit sectors are shaped by social and political histories.
+The theory identifies four models:
+    1. Liberal (U.S., U.K.): Low state welfare, large nonprofit sector, supported by middle class.
+    2. Social Democratic (Sweden, Italy): High state welfare, small nonprofit sector, with nonprofits focusing on advocacy.
+    3. Corporatist (Germany, France): State works closely with nonprofits, especially religious ones, to provide welfare.
+    4. Statist (Japan): State dominance, low nonprofit sector, and reliance on corporate welfare.
+* Financing & Anomalies: The theory explains nonprofit revenue sources:
+    * Liberal: Private philanthropy.
+    * Corporatist: Government funding.
+    * Statist: Fees.
+    * Social Democratic: Predicted private giving, but fees are more prominent.
+* German Example: The German nonprofit sector’s focus on health and social services (not education) is rooted in historical struggles between the state and the Catholic Church, leading to a corporatist welfare system.

+The Social Origins Theory explains the development of nonprofit sectors in different countries through their unique social and political histories, leading to four main "regimes" or models:
+1. Liberal Regimes (e.g., U.S., U.K.): These countries have low government welfare spending and large nonprofit sectors, shaped by a strong urban middle class.
+The U.S. is a "purer" liberal model, while the U.K. combines liberal and social democratic elements, particularly in healthcare.
+2. Social Democratic Regimes (e.g., Sweden, Italy): These countries feature extensive government welfare and smaller nonprofit sectors, with nonprofits focusing on advocacy and community roles rather than direct service provision.
+3. Corporatist Regimes (e.g., Germany, France): The state collaborates closely with nonprofit organizations, often religious, to provide welfare services.
+In Germany, this partnership is rooted in historical agreements with churches.
+4. Statist Regimes (e.g., Japan): The state dominates welfare provision with minimal involvement from nonprofits, relying on corporate welfare.
+The theory also explains nonprofit finance patterns: liberal regimes rely on private philanthropy, corporatist regimes on government funding, and statist regimes on fees.
+Social democratic regimes, contrary to expectations, show a prominence of fees, though private giving is still notable.
+Overall, the theory helps explain cross-country differences in nonprofit sector size, function, and financing based on historical and social contexts.